The Ladies' City Tennis League of Charleston had its unofficial start in 1973 when members of

 XIV.
 ANNUAL DUES

-The amount of CALTA dues will be determined each year by the Board during June and will be specified in the Rules for the following season.
-Captains must collect CALTA dues from each member and mail them to the Treasurer prior to the team's first Fall season match.
-Dues are nonrefundable and nontransferable.
-This money is to be used for charitable activities, web site maintenance, postage, copying, supplies, division awards, luncheon expenses not covered by the luncheon charge, etc. A team's games will be forfeited until its dues are received by the Treasurer (except for unusual circumstances, to be reviewed by the Board).
+Uses of the funds from dues include: charitable activities, website maintenance, postage, copying, supplies, division awards.
+A team's games will be forfeited until its dues are received by the Treasurer (except for unusual circumstances, to be reviewed by the Board).
 The dues will be deposited by the Treasurer into one central CALTA bank account.
 The Treasurer and President will have signature authority over the account.

 XV.
 MEETINGS

-Board Meetings: The Board will meet at the end of the season to appoint a new at-large member and a scheduler, to decide on the following season's division structure and amount of dues, and to select the coordinators.
-Every second year, a joint meeting of the outgoing and incoming Boards will be held in May.
-The President will call at least four additional meetings during the year as deemed necessary to review the Rules, CALTA documents, any grievance matters, etc. To hold a vote in a meeting of the Board of Directors, at least eight voting members must be present.
+Board Meetings: The Board will meet at the end of the season to decide on the following season's division structure and amount of dues, and to select the coordinators.
+The President will call at least four additional meetings during the year as deemed necessary to review the Rules, CALTA documents, any grievance matters, etc.

 Captains' Meetings: The Board and coordinators will decide each year if it is necessary to convene a general meeting of all captains to discuss issues such as Rules changes, amendments to this Charter, or the election of one or more Executive Board members.
 All captains should be notified at least ten days in advance of such meeting.

 XVI.
-RULES COMMITTEE
+RULES & GRIEVANCE COMMITTEE

 XVII.
-ANNUAL DIVISION LUNCHEON AND AWARDS
+DIVISION AWARDS

-XVIII.
+XIX.
 AMENDMENTS TO CHARTER

 This Charter may be amended only by a two-thirds affirmative vote of all voting members of the CALTA Board.
 Any player in CALTA can submit to the Board (either directly or through her captain or division coordinator) a proposed amendment to the Charter.

-XIX.
+XX.
 RULES

 The Rules document will be updated annually to reflect current division structure, amount of annual dues, etc.